Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 00N and 30N - NOAA - Monthly

 | 2025-08-31 | 0.517916 |

-Heads-up.
-A plus of our web site is that we provide rich metadata.
-Find it below to delve deeper into the characteristics of the time series that you use in your research.
+Suggestion.
+A benefit of our web site is that we give you complete metadata.
+Check it below to better understand the characteristics of the series that you use in your work.

 Not for investment purposes.
-Time series and other data disseminated on this web site are not meant for investment purposes or as a basis for making financial decisions.
-Users should obtain expert advice and do independent analysis before making any financial commitments.
+Data and analyses found on FetchSeries are not meant for investment purposes or any other financial decision.
+Users should seek professional advice and perform their own independent due diligence before making any financial commitments.

 Series Metadata